honeydew-sc/WWW-Pusher-Client/README.md

 The main difference between this module and [WWW::Pusher](https://metacpan.org/pod/WWW::Pusher) is that this module enables you to subscribe to channels like the WebSocket Pusher clients allow you to do.
 [WWW::Pusher](https://metacpan.org/pod/WWW::Pusher) interacts with Pusher via its HTTP API, which doesn't allow for subscriptions.
+On the other hand, this module uses ["AnyEvent::WebSocket::Client"](#anyevent-websocket-client) to join channels via websockets and receive real time messages in addition to triggering them.

 # METHODS